 The number of shifts this day the user has

 The number of shift the user claimed this day

-Below you can see that when I approve Amelia's request is shows me that she enters overtime.
-Now as a manager, I can decide if I want to confirm the assigning anyway, or decline his request and give this shift to somebody else.
+Below you can see that when I approve Amelia's request it shows me that she enters overtime.
+Now as a manager, I can decide if I want to confirm the assignment anyway, or decline his request and give this shift to somebody else.